ATILF-UMR7118/MATS/README.md

 ## Cite this paper

-This section will be updated once the *SEM 2023 proceedings are available.
+You can find the original paper at this [link](https://aclanthology.org/2023.starsem-1.25/).
-In the meantime, you can find a copy of the camera-ready version of our paper under `docs/mickus-etal-2023-MATS.pdf`.
+A copy of the camera-ready version of our paper is also available under `docs/mickus-etal-2023-MATS.pdf`.

 If you used this resource in your work, please cite our paper:
 ```